khanhdang/mkdocs-site/docs/service.md

 - IEEE Transactions on Signal and Power Integrity
 - IEEE Transactions on Neural Systems & Rehabilitation Engineering
 - IEEE Transactions on Semiconductor Manufacturing
+- IEEE Transactions on Biomedical Circuits and Systems
+- IEEE Transactions on Emerging Topics in Computational Intelligence
+- IEEE Journal of Solid-State Circuits
 - IET Electronics Letters

 ### Conferences